ynganatra/houston-census-tract-analysis/README.md

 ## Reproducibility

-The analysis was developed in Python and can be run in Google Colab or another compatible Python environment.
+The analysis was developed in Python and is designed to run in Google Colab.

 Install the required packages using: